Layout Image

 Friday, October 16th, 2009

-Even thought these blogs are about broadband modems and general password creation the info equally applies to wireless routers.
-If you don’t secure the device first the rest of the security set up is a waste of time.
+First of all secure your wireless router with a better password than the one supplied by the manufacturer which is usually admin / admin or admin / password.
+Read these two previous blogs.
+Even though these blogs are about broadband modems and general password creation the info equally applies to wireless routers.
+If you don't secure the device first, the rest of the security set up is a waste of time.
 You should just resign as a 007 agent now.

 This is were your 007 skills come in.
 Go to the Diceware site,